antspy/quantized_distillation/README.md

  - *datasets* is a package that automatically downloads and process several datasets, including CIFAR10, PennTreeBank, WMT2013, etc.
  - *quantization* contains the quantization functions that are used.
  - *perl_scripts* contains some perl scripts taken from the [moses project](https://github.com/moses-smt/mosesdecoder) to help with the translation task.
  - *onmt* contains the code from [openNMT-py project](https://github.com/OpenNMT/OpenNMT-py).
-It is slightly modified to make it consistent with my project.
+It is slightly modified to make it consistent with our codebase.
  - *helpers* contains some functions used across the whole project.
  - *model_manager.py* contains a useful class that implements common I/O operations on saved models.
-It is especially useful when training multiple similar models, as it keeps track of the options with which the models were trained and the results of each training run.
+It is especially useful when training multiple similar models, as it keeps track of the options with which the models were trained and the results of each training run. *Note*: it does not support concurrent access to the same files.
+I am working on a version that does, if you are interested, drop me a line.
  - First-level files like [cifar10_test.py](cifar10_test.py) are the main files that implement the experiments using the rest of the codebase.
  - Other folders contain model definitions and training routines, depending on the task.

 ### Running the code

 The first thing to do is to import some dataset and create the train and test set loaders.
 Define a folder where you want to save all your datasets; they will be automatically downloaded and processed in the folder specified.
-The following example will show how to load the CIFAR10 dataset, create and train a model.
+The following example shows how to load the CIFAR10 dataset, create and train a model.
 ```python
 import dataset
 dataset.BASE_DATA_FOLDER = '/home/saved_datasets'